Idle Reduction Research and Development

 Heavy-Duty Vehicle Thermal Management Research

 Climate control is the primary reason truck drivers keep their engines running during rest periods.
 In warm weather, engine idling powers the air conditioner to offset heat from the sun and from the truck's engine and exhaust.
-In cold weather, idling heats the cab, protecting the driver from low outside air temperatures.
-Truckers experience a wide range of hot and cold conditions throughout their day and year.
-Some idle reduction systems introduced in recent years have lacked the capacity to maintain driver comfort under these varying thermal conditions.
-DOE and the National Renewable Energy Laboratory (NREL) initiated the Heavy-Duty Vehicle (HDV) Thermal Management program, also referred to as the CoolCab project, to improve the effectiveness of idle reduction systems.
+In cold weather, idling allows the vehicle’s heater to run and thereby keeps the driver warm.
+Truckers experience a wide range of hot and cold conditions throughout the year (or even day).
+Not all idle reduction systems have the capacity to maintain driver comfort under widely varying thermal conditions.
+DOE and the National Renewable Energy Laboratory (NREL) initiated the Heavy-Duty Vehicle (HDV) Thermal Management program to improve the effectiveness of idle reduction systems.

 The HDV thermal management program partnered with companies such as Schneider National, Volvo, and International Truck and Engine Corporation to quantify truck thermal loads, identify areas for improved thermal management, and evaluate thermal management technologies.
 An evaluation of the thermal load reduction benefits of privacy curtains and window coverings is detailed in the paper Thermal Load Reduction of Truck Tractor Sleeper Cabins.
 Ongoing HDV thermal management program work includes developing computer models of truck cab heat transfer and climate control and working with truck and idle reduction technology manufacturers to define idle reduction system requirements.

-The U.S. Environmental Protection Agency's (EPA's) SmartWay Transport Partnership sponsors idle reduction projects.
+The U.S. Environmental Protection Agency's (EPA's) SmartWay Transport Partnership supports idle reduction projects.
 EPA's Clean School Bus USA program pursues efforts to reduce children's exposure to diesel exhaust caused by school buses.
-The newsletter, National Idling Reduction Network News, provides information about idle reduction developments and funding opportunities.